CleoAguiar/bar-chart/README.md

 area.

 User Story #13: My tooltip should have a data-date property that corresponds to the data-date of the active area.

+Here is the dataset you will need to complete this project: https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json